-Lushootseed is a member of the Salishan family of languages spoken in southern British Colombia in Canada and northern Washington State in the USA.
-There are 300 or so native speakers of various Lushootseed dialects.
+Lushootseed is a member of the Salishan family of languages spoken in southern British Colombia in Canada, and in northern Washington State in the USA.
+There are about 300 native speakers of various Lushootseed dialects.

-Lushootseed is also known as Puget Salish, Puget Sound Salish or Skagit-Nisqually, and there are a number of different dialects, which are divided into two groups: Northern Lushootseed and Southern Lushootseed.
+Lushootseed is also known as Puget Salish, Puget Sound Salish or Skagit-Nisqually.
+There are a number of different dialects, which are divided into two groups: Northern Lushootseed and Southern Lushootseed.

 The Lushootseed alphabet was developed by Vi Hilbert and other Lushootseed language specialists, and is used in the Lushootseed Dictionary.

 Hear the pronunciation of Lushootseed

 ti šišəgʷł gʷəl al tiʔəʔəxʷ sgʷaʔčᵉł səxʷəsłałlilčəł siʔał dəgʷi gʷəl liiiiləxʷ dʔiišəd cəłul’ul’ cəł ʔəslax̌ədxʷ ti gʷaalapu

 SEATTLE Chief of the Suqampsh and Allied Tribes, Died June 7, 1866.
 The Firm Friend of the Whites, and for Him the City of Seattle was Named by Its Founders.

 This text appears on a bust of Chief Seattle in Pioneer Square in Seattle.

 siʔsiʔab bəkʼʷaʔkʷbixʷ ʔugʷəc. ʔəsdᶻəw'il əlgʷəʔ . ʔəstalx̌ əlgʷəʔ ʔəst'ugʷud, ʔəsx̌əčbid ƛʼubexʷ əlgʷəʔ shuyils ʔalʔalš.